-Sam Derbyshire is an anthropologist whose photographic work has primarily accumulated by means of his long-term ethnographic research in eastern Africa, where he has lived with and studied issues facing a series of rural communities pursuing a wide range of livelihoods and subsistence strategies.
+Sam Derbyshire's photographic work has primarily accumulated by means of his long-term research in eastern Africa, where he has studied issues facing rural communities pursuing a wide range of livelihoods.

 Born in London in 1989, he studied a BA in Egyptian Archaeology at University College London before pursuing his masters and later his doctorate at the University of Oxford.
 He is currently a Junior Research Fellow in Anthropology at St John’s College, Oxford.

-His interest in the histories, cultures and livelihood practices of communities making their way in remote and marginal regions of the world, and the ways in which such populations thrive and endure in the face of substantial ecological, economic and socio-political barriers, has led him to work under a variety of disciplinary banners.
+His interest in the histories and livelihood practices of peoples making their way in eastern Africa's drylands, and the ways in which such populations endure and indeed thrive in the face of substantial ecological, economic and socio-political barriers, has led him to work under a variety of disciplinary banners.
 His research continues to comprise diverse theoretical and methodological influences, drawing together ideas and techniques from the fields of social anthropology, archaeology, history and photo journalism.

-His exhibitions, newspaper and journal articles and other publications have explored themes such as: globalisation, socio-cultural resilience, pastoralist responses to climate change, the denial and neglect of pastoralist histories, the social dynamics and fraught politics of economic development and the visual and rhetorical representation of rural African societies in the popular press.
+His exhibitions, articles and other publications have explored themes including globalisation, urbanisation, socio-cultural resilience, pastoralist responses to climate change, economic development and the visual and rhetorical representation of rural African societies in the popular press.

-The focus of his most extensive research, and the foundation of his doctoral thesis, has been the 20th century history of the Turkana – a pastoralist people who occupy Kenya’s remote north-west.
-Sam has been involved with communities in southern Turkana since 2012, and between 2014 and 2016 he lived in the region for over 15 months conducting research amongst fishermen, herders, farmers and traders.
-He remains actively engaged in community life, exploring and emphasising local issues and concerns in the face of various ongoing large-scale infrastructural projects that seek to harness the region’s resources.
+The focus of his most extensive research, and the foundation of his doctoral thesis, has been the 20th century history of the Turkana – a largely pastoralist people who occupy Kenya’s far north-west.
+Sam has been involved with communities in southern Turkana since 2012, and remains actively engaged in community life, exploring local issues, concerns and ambitions.
 His most recent fieldwork has been funded by the British Museum's Endangered Material Knowledge Programme, and has involved working with a dedicated local team to document the material culture and history of the asapan ceremony.